Other compensation; offer, gift, receipt or request; acting as agent or attorney for other than state; legislators; special state employees.

 Whoever violates any provision of this section shall be punished by a fine of not more than $10,000, or by imprisonment in the state prison for not more than 5 years, or in a jail or house of correction for not more than 2 ½ years, or both.

-A member of the general court shall not be subject to paragraphs (a) or (c).
-However, no member of the general court shall personally appear for any compensation other than his legislative salary before any state agency, unless:
+Neither a member of the general court nor a member of the executive council shall be subject to paragraphs (a) or (c).
+However, no member of the general court or executive council shall personally appear for any compensation other than his legislative or executive council salary before any state agency, unless:

 (l) the particular matter before the state agency is ministerial in nature; or